GeodetischeInfrastructuur/crs-transformation-examples/README.md

 The products that are available, within the context of CRS and their relations, are layered on to of each other.
 At the core of it being the modified [proj.db](https://proj.org) and the deployed [coordinate transformation API](https://api.transformation.nsgi.nl/v2/) as the "final" product.

 Working with CRS and implementing these can be tricky.
-By showing this layering of different technical solutions, in the image below, we hope to provid a clear breakdown of the relations between the produts that are available.
+By showing this layering of different technical solutions, in the image below, we hope to provide a clear breakdown of the relations between the products that are available.
 It is also important to note that these products can be used on their on and that this layering can be used as a example how we used our products for deploying the [coordinate transformation API](https://api.transformation.nsgi.nl/v2/).

 ![products](products.drawio.svg)

 ### :earth_africa: proj.db

 The proj.db is a technical representation of the epsg dataset.
 The proj.db is used by proj to  implements these defined operations making it possible to transform coordinates between CRS.
 This makes the proj.db the first technical component available that can be modified.
-Given this aspect of the proj.db is also makes is in other technical solutions the core component regarding CRS and transformations (i.e [QGIS](https://qgis.org/), [Mapserver](https://mapserver.org/), etc.).
+Given this aspect of the proj.db is also makes is in other technical solutions the core component regarding CRS and transformations (i.e. [QGIS](https://qgis.org/), [Mapserver](https://mapserver.org/), etc.).
 If one would also like to altered behaviour of these applications so they use our modified CRS then updating the proj.db would be the prefered technical solution in this case.

 > **example**
 >